The Ultimate Hiring Guide

 • đŸ—ș Talent mapping

-Talent mapping: how to continuously map out the market to spot top talents around you (including template)
+Sourcing : Talent mapping to spot top talents around you

 This article was co-written with Morgane Conrad, Talent Acquisition Manager at Folk.
 No one will tell you otherwise, as a recruiter or founder growing your team is one of the greatest challenge you’ll face (if not the greatest one).
 At the very beginning, as seen in the first articles of